FREQUENTLY ASKED QUESTIONS (FAQ)

 Who comes for tutoring?

 There are lots of different profiles.
-Struggling students who would like additional support, students who are stuck on a particular issue and need clarification, students who avail themselves of additional help because it's available.
+Struggling students who would like additional support, students who are stuck on a particular issue and need clarification but in general and otherwise are proficient, students who seek additional help because it's available.
 In most cases, student who come do so voluntarily so all are success oriented but at different places in their understanding.
 We tutor mostly first and second year courses and as a result see mostly first years and sophomores.

 What advice would you give a new tutor?

 We require that students partner with the learning center.
 They should go to class, read their textbooks, take and review notes and attempt their assignments before seeking tutoring assistance.
 We do not wish to foster dependency and so while remaining empathetic we do expect that our tutors will hold students to this standard.
-We have found that some tutors find this aspect of the job to be the most difficult as it requires them to say no to students who feel themselves to be in uncomfortable situations.
+We have found that some tutors find this aspect of the job to be the most difficult as it requires them to decline doing most of the hard work of understanding for students who did not do enough of the preliminaries.
 My advice is that you only submit an application if you can fully commit to this requirement.
-Also, you need to have good communication skills in English and you need to be comfortable and engaging among others or strive to be.
+Also, you need to have good communication skills in English and be comfortable with small group interactions.
 Finally, you must take your responsibilities seriously.
 Students depend on you and expect your best effort.
 So do we.

 What are the benefits to me of being a tutor?

 First off, the logistics are great.
 You get to earn a decent salary while working between your classes and on campus with an organization that respects your student status.
 You are constantly revisiting your first and second year course material which not only helps you remember it but also deepens your understanding.
 If you're planning on taking entrance exams to professional schools later on this may prove invaluable.
 It's an important campus leader, knowledge worker job that requires many of the skills that employers seek and which you can demonstrate by maintain good standing here.
-Many of our tutors tell us the potential employers were most interested in their experiences here and that discussing this position gave them an opportunity to showcase their talents.
-Finally, you meet a ton of people who look up to you and seek you out for your expertise which feels great plus its quite rewarding in any case.
+Many of our tutors tell us that potential employers were most interested in their experiences here and that discussing this position gave them an opportunity to showcase their talents.
+Finally, you meet a ton of people who look up to you and seek you out for your expertise which feels great plus it's quite rewarding in any case.
+There is an old saying that if you are the smartest one in the room then you are in the wrong room.
+You will be working among an exceptional group of hard working emerging scholars so you may one day group this among your "right room" experiences at Rutgers.